 Filipino Pansit Bihon

-Pansit is one of my favorite Filipino dishes, and no fiesta or party is complete without it.
+Pansit is one of my favorite Filipino dishes.
+No fiesta or party is complete without it!
 Next to rice, it's one of the staple dishes found at nearly every Filipino family or community gathering.
-It's also popular among my American friends here in the United States.
-Surprise your friends and family and bring some pansit to your next potluck party!
+It's also popular among my American friends.
+Surprise your friends and family by bringing some pansit to your next potluck party!

 - 1 (8-ounce) package pansit bihon (rice stick noodles), available at Asian stores